 - are dependent on inflight medical assistance

-Harnesses which are approved onboard include:
+Harnesses that are approved onboard include:

-- Crelling harness.
+- Crelling harness

-- CARES airplane safety harness designed for children.
+- CARES airplane safety harness designed for children

 - You can apply for compensation for damaged or lost physical aids.